gvwilson/fiction/leaderboard/index.md

 He was very intelligent,
 very well informed,
 and hated everything that had happened in the last two decades.
-I got a half-hour lecture on the idiocy of rewilding the Great Plains, and another on why banning private air travel had been an infringement of fundamental rights.
+I got a lecture on the idiocy of rewilding the Great Plains, and another on why banning private air travel had been an infringement of fundamental human rights.

 The hard part was convincing other lightning rods that this wasn't a joke or a hit.
 The choice of date made the first part harder,